evegeris/groundtruth_webapp/README.md

 # Web app for ground-truthing ML datasets

-### New Features (Alpha -- V 3.1)
+### New Features (Alpha -- V 3.2)
 1. Upload & delete images from the client side
 2. Interactive user feedback
-2. Guest login & tutorials
+3. Guest login & tutorials
-3. Improved output files (.zip)
+4. Improved output files (.zip)
-7. Easy Installer for Ubuntu 14.04+  and SQL Database reset shell script
+5. Easy Installer for Ubuntu 14.04+  and SQL Database reset shell script
+6. Decreased segmentation line width
 ### Introduction

 The steady increase in computation power alongside with the decreasing cost of GPUs has enabled the rapid integration of machine learning (ML) applications into daily life.
 Although the greatest challenge with bringing these ML applications to fruition is the development of the algorithm's model, another underlying issue is getting the necessary data to train that model (assuming **supervised learning** applications).
 In particular, **pixel level** labeling for images still poses a great challenge due to the resources needed to produce a complete